mkarner07/mkarner07.github.io/_pages/about.md

 Hi, I’m Matthias.

-I write about productivity, leadership, and digitalization from the perspective of someone who has to make systems work in real organizations.
+I write about Productivity, Leadership and Digitalization from the perspective of someone who has to make systems work in real organizations.

 This website is my place to think in public (calmly, practically, and without hype) about how work actually gets done when technology, people, and constraints collide.